apereo/cas/cas-server-documentation/integration/Attribute-Resolution.md

 | Component         					| Description
 |-----------------------------------+--------------------------------------------------------------------------------+
-| `LdapPersonAttributeDao`| Queries an LDAP directory to populate person attributes using the bundled CAS LDAP libraries.
 | `ShibbolethPersonAttributeDao` | *EXPERIMENTAL* Uses a Shibboleth `attribute-resolver.xml` style file to define and populate person attributes

 ### Sample Usage